Evman90/SoundBoard/replit.md

 ✓ **Preview All Clips** - Added preview button to sound library that plays all clips in sequence with progress tracking ✓ **Sequential Playback** - Preview function plays each clip with 500ms gap between them and shows completion percentage ✓ **Dynamic Badge System** - Clips with triggers show "Assigned" badge, clips without triggers show "Default" badge based on actual trigger assignments
-✓ **Auto-Restart After 20 Words** - Voice recognition automatically restarts every 20 words to prevent timeout when users talk for extended periods
+✓ **Auto-Restart After 10 Words** - Voice recognition automatically restarts every 10 words to prevent timeout when users talk for extended periods, with user guidance for manual restart if needed

 ## System Architecture